orochi-network/orochi-network.github.io/src/orochi-network/api-reference.md

 await orandInstance.getOperatorAddress();
 ```

-Get the operator's address that going to sign the ECDSA Proof.
+Get the operator's address that is going to sign the ECDSA Proof.

 **Result:**